-If you want to get the best out of your RAM sticks, then they should operate in multi-channel mode.
-The higher the data channels, the better is the performance of the RAM sticks.
+To get the best out of your RAM sticks, they should operate in multi-channel mode.
+The higher the data channels, the better the performance of the RAM sticks.

-In the following text, I will talk in detail about what multi-memory is, how it benefits and how to check if your motherboard supports Quad channel memory or not.
+In the following text, I will talk in detail about what multi-memory is, how it benefits, and how to check if your motherboard supports quad-channel memory.

-Multi channel memory is basically a technology that increases the data transfer rate between the RAM sticks and the CPU.
+Multi-channel memory is a technology that increases the data transfer rate between the RAM sticks and the CPU.

 Generally, each RAM stick is connected via a 64-bit bus.
-The more the channels the motherboard supports, the higher is the sets of buses a RAM connects to.
+The more channels the motherboard supports, the higher the sets of buses a RAM connects to.

 So a dual channel memory connects to two sets of 64-bit buses.
-A quad channel memory connects to four sets of 64-bit buses and so on.
+A quad-channel memory connects to four groups of 64-bit buses, and so on.

-Running your RAM in multi-channel configuration can drastically boost their performance.
+Running your RAM in a multi-channel configuration can drastically boost its performance.

-GamersNexus.net has a comprehensive study on this whereby they noted a 30% improvement when running RAM in dual channel mode as compare to single channel.
+GamersNexus.net has a comprehensive study on this whereby they noted a 30% improvement when running RAM in dual-channel mode compared to a single channel.

-In some situations you will notice a huge difference in performance, while in others the performance will not be much noticeable.
+In some situations, you will notice a considerable difference in performance; in others, the commission will not be much noticeable.

-That is not true.
-Whether your PC will support multi-channel memory technology and of what kind is determined by the CPU and the Motherboard.
+That is not true whether your PC will support multi-channel memory technology and what kind is determined by the CPU and the motherboard.

 - Intel X299 Chipsets